With civil rights charges, Justice Dept. signals priorities - WTMJ

 One of the most high profile uses of the federal statutes came in the 1992 Rodney King case in Los Angeles.
 Federal authorities charged four law enforcement officers with violating King’s constitutional rights in his videotaped beating.
 That decision came after a jury in Simi Valley acquitted the officers in the state case, prompting several days of riots in Los Angeles.

 It’s not clear whether Garland was stepping in to aid local prosecutors in Minneapolis with the three officers, but it’s likely they are communicating about the cases.
 And the same in Georgia, where federal hate crime charges were announced against Travis McMichael and his father, Gregory, and a third man, William “Roddie” Bryan, in the death of 25-year-old Ahmaud Arbery.
 The three are jailed on state murder charges and are due in court next week.
-No trial date has been set.
+Jury selection is scheduled to start Oct.
+18.

 Arbery was killed on Feb.
 23, 2020 by three close-range shotgun blasts after the McMichaels pursued him in a pickup truck.
 Arbery was dead more than two months when a cellphone video of the shooting was leaked online, leading to a national outcry.
 The Georgia Bureau of Investigation took over the case and arrested the men.